radical-lab/radical-lab.github.io/README.md

 		* [ ] milk (vegan, organic, recyclable; especially if it's /soupy|watery/, which is better than it drying out, which makes it difficult to clean the rice cooker c̄ toilet paper, which i can stop doing again after covid-19; just keep cooking, just keep cooking, just keep cooking, cooking, cooking, what do we do? we cook, cook, cook,.; i am sometimes known to clean my rice cooker if i haven't used it in a while…)
 		* [x] cheese (vegan, melted; i hate vegan cheddar, but i think it's better than vegan mozzarella; need to give it a chance, but not eat it out of the bag this time; it tasted the same this time so last time was probably just a bad batch but now i just get the cheapest)
 		* [ ] butter (vegan; this doesn't make it murky like the milk, but it did taste good, but i put way too much in trying to make it murky, and i thought i was going to die, but maybe i shouldn't have eaten it all in one go…)
-	* [x] avocado (wash the skin before peeling) c̄ bamboo cutlery (scrape it into guacamole)
+	* [x] avocado (s/wash the skin before/i am just too lazy/ peeling upside-down like an icecream cone; beware the /navel?/) c̄ bamboo cutlery (scrape it into guacamole)
 * [ ] vegvit
 * [x] flaxseed oil (vegan, organic)
 * [x] tacos = bread c̄ vegan butter c̄ bamboo cutlery
 * n taco per hour
 * n days between eva (guard the /trolley|basket/; last time i checked out c̄ less than what i had, and the only time they could've picked it was when i was dragging it behind me; aggravated assault is like self /defen(c|s)e/, right? ∵ there's no way i'd make such a clumsy √mistake as to leave it in there…)
-* [x] drink (vegan, recyclable; organic milk + sugar; filtered tap water)
+* [x] drink (vegan, recyclable; organic milk + sugar (pinch the microplastic bag, and pour through the hole; no need for a cloggy funnel,..); filtered tap water)
-* [x] jalapeño-stuffed olives (vegan, recyclable; i eat these by the jar when i am just way too lazy to effortuously cook, nor even laboriously prepare bread; i do like me a hot crossed b-girl who can really spread her breads like ty lee (kaylee is also a valleygirl; right? amy wong too; right? post-modern(femin)ism; right? i really need  to learn varma kalai, dim mak,..))
+* [x] jalapeño-stuffed olives (vegan, recyclable; i eat these by the jar when i am just way too lazy to effortuously cook, nor even laboriously prepare bread; i do like me a hot crossed b-girl who can really spread her breads like ty lee (kaylee is also a valleygirl; right? amy wong too; right? rebooty boomer as well; right? and mary ann? post-modern(femin)ism; right? i really need to learn varma kalai, dim mak, carotid compression, brain stem deoxygenation,..))
 * [x] oranges (not vegan, nor organic, nor recyclable; the drink is vegan, so maybe i should wait until they 𝄞can it…)
 * i am done experimenting; just mexican + bread + olives + drink + tofu (maybe try rice-cooking (it into cheese (oven-baking is a good idea)))
 * one day i will `rm inorganic` from my diet